canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q3/QuestionText.md

 - Methods:
     - Note that all methods in this class should be visible from another class
-    - A `award` method which takes an `int` value as input and decrease that value from the **gummies** attribute.
+    - A `award` method which takes an `int` value as input and if there are more **gummies** available than the input value it should decrease that value from the **gummies** attribute.
 Then it should print the number of remaining gummies in format of "There are x more to give away after the y award", where x is the value of the **gummies** attribute after the subtraction and y is the value of **name**.

 ## Test Class